thedevyansh/v4/content/featured/AcousticLicious/index.md

   - Rust
 ---

 Discover great soundtracks on Solana and YouTube and play them with your friends.
-Acoustic Licious is a surprising new way to socialize with your buddies with reactions, chat, avatars, proximity, and so much more 🎧.
+Acoustic Licious is a surprising new way to socialize with your buddies with reactions, chat, avatars, proximity, and so much more.